OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

 #### Demo: R code-chunk for Vimeo video iframe in web edition, static image in PDF edition

-…as shown in Image <a href="#fig:vimeo-sample-video">59</a>.
+…as shown in Figure <a href="#fig:vimeo-sample-video">59</a>.

 <iframe src="https://player.vimeo.com/video/220562166" width="100%" height="400px">
 </iframe>
 <p class="caption">
-Image 59: Here’s a sample caption for Vimeo video, with option to add Markdown link (to the full video on a historical preservation server, such as CTDA).
+Figure 59: Here’s a sample caption for Vimeo video, with option to add Markdown link (to the full video on a historical preservation server, such as CTDA).
 Successfully avoids auto-play issue.
 But Vimeo formatting in HTML is not always clean.